kowackag/kowackag/README.md

 ## 🙋‍♂️ Author
+&nbsp;

-I am Małgorzata - retiring soldier in Polish Armed Forces and Front-end enthusiast.
+I am Małgorzata - retiring soldier of Polish Armed Forces and Front-end enthusiast.

-I have found myself especcially in creating front-end web applications however the building responsive websides also makes me fun.
+I have found myself especially in creating front-end web applications however the building responsive websides also makes me fun.

+What I am currently devoting to?

-- I'm currently finishing Individual Front-end Development Course with an experienced mentor Mateusz Bogolubow - [devmentor.pl](devmentor.pl)
+- I'm finishing Individual Front-end Development Course with an experienced mentor Mateusz Bogolubow - [devmentor.pl](devmentor.pl).
-- I'm diving deep into React, JavaScript and CSS
+- I'm delving into React, Redux and JavaScript.
-- I'm looking for job to develop my skills and to contribute in
+- I'm looking for a job to create amazing apps and webs, as well as to develop my skills that will benefit in the further work .

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to rea`q33ad ch me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+What else makes me fun?

+- When I start doing puzzles It is hard to keep me from doing it.
+- I love the feeling after a long-distance run...even if I run out of steam.
+- I enjoy the flavour of coffee especially having a break during a trekking trip.
+- It is hard to imagine the life without a mango and strawberries 🌱

+I am an appropriate person if you are looking for the employee who:

+- has a high sense of responsibility,
+- is open to constructive criticism and is able to draw conclusions from it,
+- is self-motivated and is willing to continuously enhance her competence,
+- has no problem with finding yourself in a new work environment and has positive attitude to people.

 &nbsp;